top of page

 Jacob Clewell_Photo 5_Viola_Reduced.jpg

-American musician Jacob Clewell stands in the vanguard of musicians of his generation.
-Fusing his affinity for string playing with both classical and non-classical interests, he leads a career touching far corners of musical activity.
+American violist/violinist Jacob Clewell fuses his affinity for string playing with both classical and non-classical interests, leading to an eclectic career touching far corners of musical activity.

 - Download this and shorter biographies here -

-Please do not edit or print this biography without permission.
+Please do not edit or reproduce this biography without permission.

 bottom of page